EratoTiaTuatha/ff15doc/Readme.md

+**NOTICE: This add-on has been merged with [our much larger FFXV modding tool, Flagrum](https://github.com/Kizari/Flagrum).
+Native gfxbin import can now be done through Flagrum, which is up-to-date and more functional.
+As such, this repository is no longer being updated or maintained.**

 # FFXV Blender GFXBin Add-on

 This fork is a largely rewritten version of the Blender add-on that has been updated to include functionality that was missing previously.